-As Residential lead for London, Michela specialises in complex, large-scale, mixed-use projects in the capital, with a new-found focus on sustainability, she also leads the company’s Net Zero Carbon and Passivhaus strategy.
+As Residential lead for London, Michela specialises in complex, large-scale, mixed-use projects in the capital.
+With a new-found focus on sustainability, she also leads the company’s Net Zero Carbon and Passivhaus strategy.

 Her passion and experience gained in the Residential sector, working as an architect and on the developer side, enables her to bring learning across sectors including Build to Rent and Student Living.

 What is your favourite project you’ve worked on to date?

-Over the years, I’ve worked in a number of sectors, but about ten years ago I led my first residential-led, mixed-use regeneration development in Finsbury Park.
+Over the years, I’ve worked in a number of sectors, but over ten years ago I led my first residential-led, mixed-use regeneration development in Finsbury Park.
 That is when I discovered my passion for residential-led schemes.
 In London, site constraints, mixes of use and transport adjacencies all come into play, creating challenging architectural and construction environments.

 What are the current trends and challenges in the Residential sector?

 In the past few years, the residential sector – particularly in London – has been focusing on developing and consolidating Build to Rent (BTR).
 The branding and specific offer of each individual BTR provider are still been tested in the market and will continue developing in the coming years to find their full identity.

-In residential, it has to be the quantity of housing that needs to be delivered, which is just not achievable with traditional construction methods.
-The main developers and contractors are looking at modular, panelised and Modern Methods of Construction (MMC) in general to deliver high-quality housing quickly and efficiently.
+The main challenge remains the quantity of housing that needs to be delivered, which is not achievable with traditional construction methods.
+The main developers and contractors are looking at modular, panelised and DfMA in general to deliver high-quality housing quickly and efficiently.
 This will affect the way we design and detail our buildings.